Narotam-Mishra/nextjs-14_learning_new/ReadMe.txt

 # 'Route Handlers' allow us to create custom request handlers for a given route they are defined in a 'route.js' or 'route.ts' file inside the app directory.

 # Note - A 'route.ts' file at the same route segment level as that of 'page.tsx' will result in conflict and the page will not be served.

+## Lec 34 - Handling GET Request (4:13)

+# Working with route handlers - 'get' request handling

+# GET route handler will return a new respone object of the common array in the JSON format